semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 ### Extend your ORCID record :computer:

+Work in pairs, introduce yourself to the person sitting next to you and collaborate on completing each of your individual records:

+1. Login into your ORCID account

+2. Edit some of your personal details (click pencil icons on the left side of the page), e.g.
+  - Name
+  - Country
-Add all the email addresses you use in your research to ensure that you don’t accidentally sign up again with one of them or lose access to your account (you don’t have to make them public).
+  - Emails - Add all the addresses you use in your research to ensure that you don’t accidentally sign up again with one of them or lose access to your account.

-Under construction ...
+3. Add your PhD or most recent studies to the `Education` section:
+  - Hover over `+ Add education` and click on `+ Add manually`.
+Fill in the boxes and click on `Add to list`.
+  - Once added, change the visibility settings and click on `View public version` (see left of the page) to understand how it works.

 ## References